Jewish Holidays

 Traditional Greeting

-“Have an easy fast” or “G’mar Tova” (may your final sealing in the Book of Life be good)
+“Have an easy fast” or “G’mar Tova” — may you be sealed in the Book of Life.

 Traditional Greeting